 Ionic Systems filtration systems are assembled with John Guest fittings and plumbing.
 Understanding how to disassemble, remove and reinstall these fittings will allow ongoing maintenance of your portable DI resin, Portable Reverse Osmosis Systems and Vehicle Mounted Delivery and Full Reverse Osmosis Equipment and Systems.

 How to Change DI Resin with a DI Resin Vessel

 Tips and tricks with replacing DI Resin in a DI Resin Vessel.
-This is a step by step guide on how to replaced your contaminated expired DI or Softening Resins.
-One caution to be noted is that the resin spherical beads if spilled onto a hard surface become very slippers and a trip hazard !
+This is a step by step guide on how to replace your contaminated expired DI or Softening Resins.
+One caution to be noted is that the resin spherical beads if spilt onto a hard surface become very slippers and a trip hazard !